 In response to the escalated attacks on houses of worship and religious cemetaries across the state and country, John Ray and Sen. Dickerson (R-Nashville) passed HB1402.
 This law increases the punishment for anyone who intentionally desecrates a place of worship or burial.

-Search for all bills or resolutions introduced in the Tennessee General Assembly here.
+Search for all bills and resolutions that Representative Clemmons has introduced and cosponsored in the Tennessee General Assembly here.

 - Parent of John (4), Finn (2), and Henry with wife, Tamara.